weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/cluster-architecture.md

 :::info Added in `v1.25`
 :::

 Weaviate uses the [Raft consensus algorithm](https://raft.github.io/) for metadata replication, implemented with Hashicorp's [raft library](https://pkg.go.dev/github.com/hashicorp/raft).
-Metadata in this context includes collection configuration and data schema.
+Metadata in this context includes collection definition and shard/tenant states.

 Raft ensures that metadata changes are consistent across the cluster.
 A metadata change is forwarded to the leader node, which applies the change to its log before replicating it to the follower nodes.
 Once a majority of nodes have acknowledged the change, the leader commits the change to the log.
 The leader then notifies the followers, which apply the change to their logs.